YouTravel.Me packs up $1M to match travelers with curated small group adventures – TechCrunch

 Today YouTravel.Me joins them after raising $1 million to continue developing its online platform designed for matching like-minded travelers to small-group adventures organized by travel experts.
 Starta VC led the round and was joined by Liqvest.com, Mission Gate and a group of individual investors like Bas Godska, general partner at Acrobator Ventures.

-Olga Bortnikova, her husband Ivan Bortnikov and Evan Mikheev founded the company in Europe three years ago.
+Olga Bortnikova, her husband Ivan Bortnikov and Ivan Mikheev founded the company in Europe three years ago.
 The idea for the company came to Bortnikova and Bortnikov when a trip to China went awry after a tour operator sold them a package where excursions turned out to be trips to souvenir shops.
 One delayed flight and other mishaps along the way, and the pair went looking for better travel experiences and a way to share them with others.
 When they couldn’t find what they were looking for, they decided to create it themselves.

 “It’s hard for adults to make friends, but when you are on a two-week trip with just 15 people in a group, you form a deep connection, share the same language and experiences,” Bortnikova told TechCrunch.
 “That’s our secret sauce — we want to make a connection.”